stellargraph/stellargraph/demos/link-prediction/README.md

 - `input_graph <str>`  The directory where the graph in EPGM format is stored.
 - `output_node_features <str>` The file where the node features from representation learning are written for future reference.
+- `subsample` If specified, the graph is subsampled (number of nodes reduced) by a default 0.1 factor, e.g, 10 percent of the original graph.
+This option is useful for speeding up testing on large graphs.
+- `subgrap_size <float>` The size of the graph when the `subsample` option is given.
+It should be a value in the intervale (0,1).
 - `subgraph_size <float>` Valid values are in the interval (0, 1].
 It reduces the graph size by the given factor.
 Size reduction is performed by reducing the number of nodes in the graph by the given factor and removing all other nodes and edges connecting those nodes.